amanuelzew/ecommerce/README.md

 ## Features

 -   user Authentication using JWT
--   CRUD on Product.
+-   CRUD on Product(ADMIN)
+-   View a list of products(with pagination)
+-   Add item to cart
--   cart.
+-   payment(TEST)
 -   order

 ## Tech Stack